cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_HTTPPOST.md

 }
 ~~~

-# DEPRECATED
+# AVAILABILITY

+As long as HTTP is enabled.
 Deprecated in 7.56.0.

-# %AVAILABILITY%

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if HTTP is enabled, and CURLE_UNKNOWN_OPTION if not.